boyohboyamibored/dotfiles/README.md

 - eza
 - bat
+- hyprlock and wlogout (take a guess)
 - python-pyprland for scratchpads
-- waypaper (with swaybg or wayland backend of choice) for wallpapers
+- swaybg for setting wallpapers